Security flaws put virtually all phones, computers at risk

-FRANKFURT/SAN FRANCISCO (Reuters) - Security researchers on Wednesday disclosed a set of security flaws that they said could let hackers steal sensitive information from nearly every modern computing device containing chips from Intel Corp (INTC.O), Advanced Micro Devices Inc (AMD.O) and ARM Holdings.
+FRANKFURT/SAN FRANCISCO (Reuters) - Security researchers on Wednesday disclosed a set of security flaws that they said could let hackers steal sensitive information from nearly every modern computing device containing chips from Intel Corp, Advanced Micro Devices Inc and ARM Holdings.

 One of the bugs is specific to Intel but another affects laptops, desktop computers, smartphones, tablets and internet servers alike.
 Intel and ARM insisted that the issue was not a design flaw, but it will require users to download a patch and update their operating system to fix.